thadeu/jest-localstack-preset/README.md

 })
 ```

-In this moment, all process will be make into localstack.
+In this moment, all process will be make using [LocalStack](https://github.com/localstack/localstack).

 ## How Its Works?